The word national is on a white background

 The National State Emergency Service Volunteers Association Ltd has been established to represent the thousands of State and Territory Emergency Service volunteers.
 The Association works to achieve nationally consistent goals that represent the interests of its volunteer members, advocating for them when appropriate.

-With over 43,000 State and Territory Emergency Service volunteers the Association provides a forum for national cross jurisdiction communication, collaboration and coordination on common issues in the emergency management arena that effect volunteers.
+With over 28,000 State and Territory Emergency Service volunteers the Association provides a forum for national cross jurisdiction communication, collaboration and coordination on common issues in the emergency management arena that affects volunteers.

 Gordon Hall ESM